 C Assessment of risk: What are the hazards/cause of hazards?
 Who might be harmed and how?
 Control Measures What are we already doing?
 Do you need to do anything else to reduce/ manage this risk?
 Action by who/ when?
-Date completed carry out a written risk assessment and ensure that someone with a current First Aid at Work or emergency PFA certification is on site at all times children are on premises (The HSE have relaxed their advice in relation to first aid certificate expiry dates and have agreed to an extension for requalification to all First aid certificates to 30 September 2020 (HSE first aid requalification quidance).
-In line with the EYFS disapplication arrangements and Actions for early years and childcare providers during the coronavirus outbreak if, exceptionally paediatric requalification training is still unavailable, a further extension is possible to no later than 25 November 2020.
-Key telephone numbers of all available DSL's/deputies to be displayed in school.
-Ensure the contact details of the Safeguarding Hub/Early Help Team/LADO are available to all staff on duty.
-Ensure sufficient competent staff on duty to administer or supervise the administration of medication.
+Date completed 'best endeavours' to ensure at least one person with a full PFA certificate is on-site when children are present.
+If after using best endeavours we are still unable to secure a member of staff with full PFA to be on site then we will carry out a written risk assessment and ensure that someone with a current First Aid at Work or emergency PFA certification is on site at all times children are on premises (The HSE have relaxed their advice in relation to first aid certificate expiry dates and have agreed to an extension for requalification to all First aid certificates to 31st October 2020 or 6 months from date of expiry, whichever is later although all requalification training for these certificates should be completed by 31 March 2021 (HSE first aid requalification quidance).
+In line with the EYFS disapplication arrangements and Actions for early years and childcare providers during the coronavirus outbreak if, exceptionally paediatric requalification training is still unavailable, a further extension is possible to no later than 25 November 2020. • We will ensure we have adequate and appropriate equipment and facilities to give first aid to any employee who is injured or becomes ill at work; the level of first aid cover provided remains appropriate for our particular work environment and the level of first aid provision necessary in high risk settings is fully maintained • Key telephone numbers of all available DSL's/deputies to be displayed in school. • Ensure the contact details of the Safeguarding Hub/Early Help Team/LADO are available to all staff on duty. • Ensure sufficient competent staff on duty to administer or supervise the administration of medication.
 Wherever possible, children to self-administer, witnessed by staff.
-Where not possible (age, SEND etc.) social distancing cannot be maintained - think about how this can be done safely - PPE, vigilant personal hygiene etc. Staff taking leave (those returning from abroad) Staff (or pupils) returning from holidays/work abroad must follow current Government guidance and quarantine for 14 days on their return from certain countries.
-As would usually be the case, most staff will need to be available to work in school during term time.
-There is a risk that where staff have travelled abroad, their return travel Best endeavours' means to identify and take all the steps possible within your power, which could, if successful, ensure there is a paediatric first aider on site when a setting is open, as per the usual EYFS requirement on PFA.
-If asked to do so, we should be able to explain why the first aider hasn't been able to requalify and demonstrate what steps have taken to access the training.
-The school or certificate holders must do their best to arrange requalification training at the earliest opportunity.
-Where it is not possible to have a DSL or Deputy physically in school, arrangements may be made for the DSL to be contactable via phone or video link if they are working from home.
+Where not possible (age, SEND etc.) social distancing cannot be maintained - think about how this can be done Best endeavours' means to identify and take all the steps possible within your power, which could, if successful, ensure there is a paediatric first aider on site when a setting is open, as per the usual EYFS requirement on PFA.
+If asked to do so, we should be able to explain why any first aider hasn't been able to requalify and demonstrate what steps have taken to access the training.
+We must make every effort to arrange requalification training ASAP and explain in detail why we have not been able to do so; e.g. we must show evidence that staff with expired certificates are booked on to requalification courses.
+New regulations (in force from 26/09/20) will allow temporary changes in relation to EYFS (PFA) to be reapplied if COVID-19 related local lockdowns are imposed by government Where it is not possible to have a DSL or Deputy physically in school, arrangements may be made for the DSL to be contactable via phone or video link if they are working from home.
 Alternatively, arrangements may be made with an alternative school to use the expertise of their DSL.
-Further advice can be found in 'Safeguarding in schools'
+Further advice can be found in 'Safeguarding in schools' The latest guidance on quarantine can be accessed at coronavirus (COVID-19): how